Commercial HVAC Energy Management: North Texas Cost Optimization Guide

 Energy Recovery Systems

-Commercial heat recovery options include heat recovery ventilators that recover heat from exhaust air, and energy recovery ventilators that recover both heat and moisture.
-Waste heat recovery captures waste heat from equipment for space heating.
-Heat pump water heating uses waste heat for domestic hot water, while refrigeration heat recovery captures condenser heat for space heating.
+Options include heat recovery ventilators that pull heat from exhaust air, and energy recovery ventilators that recover both heat and moisture.
+Waste heat recovery systems grab heat from equipment processes for space heating.
+Heat pump water heaters use waste heat for domestic hot water.
+And if you’ve got refrigeration equipment, you can capture condenser heat for space heating instead of dumping it outside.

 Heat Pump Optimization for North Texas